Awareness Training (1 hour $25 per person)

 - Guides & samples on how to use Contingency plan templates are in PDF format

-- Average implementation time is around 4-8 weeks
+- The average implementation time is around 4-8 weeks

 - CHPSE training for the compliance officer helps with the hands-on implementation

-- Call in support included if you have questions
+- Call-in support is included if you have questions

 - If regulation changes, we provide you with updates to the documents so you do not have to buy the full suite.

 - License: Single Organization

 Cost for less than 50 employees (includes all 5 templates kit mentioned above): $1,890

 Cost for more than 50 employees (includes all 5 templates kit mentioned above): $2,490